We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 Handling income and distributions: what to record and where it goes on the pages

-- Interest: bank statements and certificates
+- Interest: bank statements and interest certificates

-- Dividends: vouchers and company statements
+- Dividends: dividend vouchers and investment platform statements

-- Rental: receipts, invoices and expense records
+- Rental: receipts, invoices and allowable expense records

 For official guidance on completing the form, see the SA900 guidance.